Boulder City Municipal Airport: History

 Boulder City Municipal Airport opened on July 2, 1990.
 It replaced Boulder City Airport, which operated from 1933 into the 1980s.
 The prior airport was located north of the current airport, much closer to U.S. Route 93.

 On March 19, 2009, the Boulder City Aerocenter, a new 30000 sqft terminal, opened to service Papillon Grand Canyon Helicopters, Grand Canyon Airlines and Grand Canyon Scenic Airlines.

 Facilities and aircraft

 Boulder City Municipal Airport covers an area of 530 acres (214 has) at an elevation of 2,203 feet (671 m) above mean sea level.
 It has two runways with asphalt surfaces: 9/27 is 5,103 by 75 feet (1555 x 23 m) and 15/33 is 3,852 by 75 feet (1,174 x 23 m).

 For the 12-month period ending May 18, 2023, the airport had 44,521 aircraft operations, an average of 122 per day: 55% air taxi, 44% general aviation, and <1% military.
 At that time, there were 265 aircraft based at this airport: 198 single-engine, 32 helicopters, 22 multi-engine, 10 ultralights, 2 military, and 1 glider.

-Airline and destinations
+Airlines and destinations

+There are no scheduled airline services to or from the airport.

-Sightseeing tours of the Grand Canyon are operated by Papillon Grand Canyon Helicopters, Las Vegas Helicopters, Scenic and 5 Star Helicopter Tours.
+Boulder City Municipal Airport is a base for air charter companies offering sightseeing tours of the Grand Canyon, using fixed-wing light aircraft and helicopters.
+Destinations include Grand Canyon National Park Airport, Grand Canyon West Airport and Page Municipal Airport.
+Tour operators include Grand Canyon Airlines and its sister company Grand Canyon Scenic Airlines, Papillon Grand Canyon Helicopters, Las Vegas Helicopters and 5 Star Helicopter Tours.